EMBRYOPSIDA Pirani & Prado

 NYMPHAEACEAE Salisbury Back to Nymphaeales

-Perennials (annuals); myricetin, sesquiterpene [pseud]alkaloids; a root arises below each leaf; stem vascular tissue complex, (in concentric rings), axial bundles concentric; astrosclereids +; nodes 3:3; flowers neither terminal nor axillary [often replace leaf in spiral]; flowers large, haplomorphic; P members usu. with sepaloid and petal-like areas; A many, often whorled, laminar, staminodes +, next to G (also next to P), (filaments stout), connective produced or not; tapetum both glandular and amoeboid; microsporogenesis simultaneous, pollen trinucleate, (zona-aperturate), ektexine homogeneous-granulate, (no exine), (endexine lamellate); G laterally connate only, whorled, margin fusion also postgenital, stigma dry; ovules (3-)many/carpel, not filling the locule, (straight), outer integument also cap-shaped [annular]; fruit baccate; (exotesta not palisade; anticlinal walls not sinuous); endosperm scanty, embryo green or white, plug-like, (large).
+Perennials (annuals); myricetin, sesquiterpene [pseud]alkaloids; a root arises below each leaf; root stele polyarch; stem vascular tissue complex, (in concentric rings), axial bundles concentric; astrosclereids +; nodes 3:3; flowers neither terminal nor axillary [often replace leaf in spiral], large, haplomorphic; P members usu. with sepaloid and petal-like areas; A many, often whorled, laminar, the staminal bundle branched from near base in thecal region, staminodes +, next to G (also next to P), (filaments stout), connective produced or not; tapetum both glandular and amoeboid; microsporogenesis simultaneous; (pollen tricellular), (no exine), membranous granular layer + [innermost endexine]; G laterally connate, whorled, postgenital margin fusion complete, stigma dry; ovules many/carpel (-3), not filling the locule, outer integument also cap-shaped [annular]; embryo sac ± 8-shaped [?level]; fruit baccate; (exotesta not palisade; anticlinal walls not sinuous); micropylar endosperm chamber with cellular divisions, endosperm scanty, embryo chlorophyllous or white, plug-like, (large).

 1. Nupharoideae Ito